ishitadatta/Studee/README.md

 </p> -->

 ## About
-Studee is a student portal application that helps students and teachers communicate both virtually and physically be keeping students stay ENGAGE-ed with the help of a <i> Credit-based system </i>.
+Studee is a student portal application that helps students and teachers communicate both virtually and physically by keeping students ENGAGE-ed to use the platform with the help of a <i> Credit-based system </i>.

 <ul>  <b> Tools and Technologies</b>
 <ul>